 What equipment is used?

 A medical linear accelerator (LINAC) generates the photons, or x-rays, used in IMRT.
 The machine is the size of a small car—approximately 10 feet high and 15 feet long.
-The energy of the photon or x-ray, in the order of 10 millions of volts, is generated by the LINAC to penetrate the patient's body to the tumor.
-During the 15 or so minutes of treatment, the patient is required to lie still on the treatment couch while the linear accelerator delivers multiple beams of radiation to the tumor from various directions.
+During the treatment, the patient must lie still.
 The intensity of each beam's radiation dose is dynamically varied according to treatment plan.
-The patient usually will not feel any sensation while the radiation is on, but will hear noise from the machine, and may smell an odor from the electronic equipment, or see the warning indicator light.
+The patient will not feel any sensation while the radiation is on, but will hear noise from the machine, and may smell an odor from the electronic equipment, or see the warning indicator light.
 The noises and odors from the machine are normal.
-The patient will be in the room alone during the treatment period with constant monitoring from the radiation therapists from outside the treatment room.
+The patient will be in the room alone during treatment but is constantly monitored by the radiation therapists from outside the treatment room.
 The time in the treatment room depends on the specific plan, but usually is between 15 minutes and one hour.

 See the Linear Accelerator page for more information.